baldengineers/easytf2_mapper/readme.txt

 After exporting, open the .vmf in hammer to make it into a .bsp.

-TODO: https://srinikom.github.io/pyside-docs/PySide/QtGui/QScrollArea.html add scroll box for the grid, and remove limits on amount of buttons in the grid.
+TODO: http://pythonhosted.org/PyInstaller/ create redistributable package. as a side note, we need to manually add every single prefab
+.py, as pyinstaller cannot detect modules imported with the modification of sys.path